UW-Madison-SDC/SDC-Projects/README.md

 |4/24|X| Buffer | |
 |5/1|X| Presentation!* | Consider what a small demonstration would look like |

 \* *Informal presentation where you share what you did, how you did, and what you learned with the group.
-Completed projects will be written about and linked to our website as long as the group agrees to it, and there may be other fun stuff*
+Completed projects will be written about and linked to our website as long as the group agrees to it, and there may be other fun stuff.*

 ### About the Timeline
 There are 9 weeks from start to the informal presentation.
 This has been split this into 2 weeks of planning, four weeks of development, an integration week, and two buffer weeks to be used as you wish.
 One of the buffer weeks is 4/24 - 5/1, since there are no expectations for the presentation.